Modesto, California: Arts and culture

 The Rockabilly genre of music originated in Modesto with the formation of Maddox Brothers & Rose on KTRB Radio in 1937.
 The "Hillbilly Boogie" sound, featuring the string slapping percussive sound by Fred Maddox, would become popular on a national scale and would later be the foundation for Rockabilly.
 Fred Maddox's bass is housed at the Experience Project Museum in Seattle, Washington.

 The city's annual Architectural Festival honors Modesto's history as a testing ground for mid-century modern architecture during the 1940s and 1950s.
 Modesto's mid-century buildings have been featured four times in Museum of Modern Art publications.

 Filmmaker George Lucas, who was born in Modesto, graduated from Thomas Downey High School in 1962 and attended Modesto Junior College, immortalized the city in his award-winning 1973 film American Graffiti.
-Although it was not shot in Modesto, the film portrayed the spirit of cruising and friendship on Modesto's 10th and 11th Streets in 1962, and inspired a revival of interest in 1950s pop culture.
-Modesto celebrates Graffiti Summer annually in June.
+The film portrayed the spirit of cruising and friendship on Modesto's 10th and 11th streets in 1962, and inspired a revival of interest in 1950s pop culture.
+The Modesto American Graffiti Festival is held annually in June.
 It attracts thousands of visitors and car enthusiasts, along with hundreds of classic and antique cars.

-The city has realized the importance of its connection to the award-winning film, and the city is preparing new tourist attractions and events to welcome Graffiti tourists as the Modesto Convention and Visitors bureau report that the leading request for information is American Graffiti-related.
-Downtown Modesto as it stands has the Modesto Historic Cruise Route on 10th and 11th St, the Legends of the Cruise Walk of Fame, and the Classic Community Mural series of large scale art celebrating the history of American Graffiti.

-Music festivals include SummerFest, the Downtown summer concert series, featuring Chris Isaak, Hootie & the Blowfish, The Doobie Brothers and Styx.
+Music festival SummerFest, the Downtown summer concert series, featuring Chris Isaak, Hootie & the Blowfish, The Doobie Brothers and Styx.

-X-Fest, deriving from its real name Xclamation Festival, was a 21 and over music festival in downtown Modesto.
-Starting in 2000, X-Fest has evolved into a large outdoor event stretching 15 blocks and featuring the world's largest disco which covers four blocks on its own.
+X-Fest, deriving from its real name Xclamation Festival, was a 21-and-over music festival in downtown Modesto.
+Begun in 2000, X-Fest evolved into a large outdoor event stretching for 15 blocks and featuring the world's largest disco which occupied four blocks on its own.
 In 2008 X-Fest featured 50 bands and a crowd of 15,000 people.
-Much of the profits end up in local non-profit charities.
-Some business owners and citizens of Modesto complain of rowdy and often drunk Mardi Gras atmosphere exhibited at X-fest.
+Much of the profits ended up in local non-profit charities.
+Some business owners and citizens of Modesto complained of a rowdy and often drunk Mardi Gras atmosphere exhibited at X-fest.
 The last X-fest occurred in Modesto in 2015.

 Located in downtown Modesto is the State Theater with music acts and independent films.

 Downtown Modesto hosts a monthly Art Walk, with local artists displaying art for sale, artist demos, local gallery shows, in a multi-venue map self-guided tour.